Blog · Review Essay · Modified August 12, 2026 · Last reviewed August 12, 2026

 Close to the Machine and the Intimacy of Code

-Ellen Ullman's Close to the Machine: Technophilia and Its Discontents is a programmer's account of software work at the edge where formal logic meets clients, money, desire, deadlines, and aging bodies.
-Its AI-era value is not nostalgia.
-It shows why coding agents inherit an old problem: code is precise only after people have already squeezed an unruly world into instructions, defaults, exceptions, and tests.
+Ellen Ullman's Close to the Machine: Technophilia and Its Discontents is a programmer's account of what happens when formal systems meet clients, money, illness, desire, deadlines, and aging bodies.
+Its contemporary value is not nostalgia for hand-written code.
+It shows why producing an executable change and understanding the world that change enters are different achievements.

 The Book